What led to the most recent campus closure?

 Is distance learning the same quality as classroom-based education?

 To ensure our students’ learning remains uninterrupted, they will receive the same quality instruction as they would if they were on campus.
+Read more about our distance learning program.

 Senior Kindergarten teachers contacted parents directly regarding daily class schedules.
 Kindergarten students join virtual classes using Zoom.